A Portrait of the Artist as a Young Man: Adaptations

 A film version adapted for the screen by Judith Rascoe and directed by Joseph Strick was released in 1977.
 It features Bosco Hogan as Stephen Dedalus and T. P. McKenna as Simon Dedalus.
 John Gielgud plays Father Arnall, the priest whose lengthy sermon on Hell terrifies the teenage Stephen.

 The first stage version was produced by Léonie Scott-Matthews at Pentameters Theatre in 2012 using an adaptation by Tom Neill.

 Hugh Leonard's stage work Stephen D is an adaptation of A Portrait of the Artist as a Young Man and Stephen Hero.
 It was first produced at the Gate Theatre during the Dublin Theatre Festival of 1962.

 As of 2017 computer scientists and literature scholars at University College Dublin, Ireland are in a collaboration to create the multimedia version of this work, by charting the social networks of characters in the novel.
 Animations in the multimedia editions express the relation of every character in the chapter to the others.

+"A Phone of the Artist as a Young Man", by Pierce Day, was released in 2024.